 The flip side…

-No longer owning a home, a bit scary.
+No longer having a guaranteed income.
 Freezing our pensions and currently contributing no further, could potentially be an issue.
-Staying in our caravan at Christmas, possibly chilly… No income… terrifying!
+Building our own business…terrifying!
 But gaining health, freedom, choices and options, taking control of our situation and doing it all again, differently?
 Was that the way forward?

 Pressing the reset button…

 We were also extremely lucky that everything fell into place.
-The house sold within a week, we found a lovely caravan in Lancashire and friends put us up whilst we worked until the end of the Summer term.
 I love the story of the Alchemist by Paulo Cohelo and the idea that the universe conspires to help you once you have chosen your path.

 Taking time to “pause…”